-A. 13 Indicate whether the General Shareholders' Meeting has agreed to adopt neutralisation measures against a public takeover bid pursuant to Law 6/2007.
+A.13 Indicate whether the General Shareholders' Meeting has agreed to adopt neutralisation measures against a public takeover bid pursuant to Law 6/2007.

-If applicable, explain the approved measures and the terms under which the restrictions will be ineffective:

-Explain the approved measures and the terms under which the restrictions will be ineffective

-A. 14 I ndicate whether t he company has issued securi ties that are not traded on an EU com munity market.
+A.14 Indicate whether the company has issued securities that are not traded on an EU community market.

-Ye es X No □

-V Where appropriate e, indicate the different types of f shares and, for each type, the rights a nd obligations conf
+Where appropriate, indicate the different types of shares and, for each type, the rights and obligations conferred.

-Indicate the different types of shares

-is no Control of the On 24 November 2017, the Company, through its subsidiary, ENCE ENERGÍA, S.L.U., made a bond issue for the amount of €50 million, maturing on 24 November 2025.
+Indicate the different types of shares On 24 November 2017, the Company, through its subsidiary, ENCE ENERGÍA, S.L.U., made a bond issue for the amount of €50 million, maturing on 24 November 2025.
 These bonds are listed in the multilateral trading system called Open Market (Freiverkehr) of the Frankfurt Stock Exchange.

-On 23 February 2018, the Company issued convertible and exchangeable debentures of the Company, excluding the pre-emptive subscription right, for an amount of € 160 M, maturing on 5 March 2023.
+On 23 February 2018, the Company issued convertible and exchangeable debentures of the Company, excluding the pre-emptive subscription right, for an amount of \notin 160 M, maturing on 5 March 2023.
 These debentures are listed in the multilateral trading system called Open Market (Freiverkehr) of the Frankfurt Stock Exchange.

-On 8 November 2018, the Company, through its subsidiary, ENCE ENERGÍA, S.L.U., made a debenture issue for the amount of €43 million, maturing on 24 November 2025.
+On 8 November 2018, the Company, through its subsidiary, ENCE ENERGÍA, S.L.U., made a debenture issue for the amount of \notin 43 million, maturing on 24 November 2025.
 These debentures are listed in the multilateral trading system called Open Market (Freiverkehr) of the Frankfurt Stock Exchange.

-Observa ations

-The above infor mation is provided because it mar is a regulated market but it is not an c official
+The above information is provided because it is a regulated market but it is not an official market

-ENER.
-AL SHAREHOI LDERS' MEETING

-es Act (Ley de Sociedades de are differences with the minimum recapital (LSC)) with respect to the quality $\square$ No $X$

-]

-% of quorum other than that established in art.
-193 LSC for general cases % of quorum other than that established in art.
-194 LSC for the special cases of the art.
-194 LSC

-Quorum required in the 1st meeting 3

-Quorum required in the
+B GENERAL SHAREHOLDERS' MEETING

-B.2 Indicate and, if applicable, de etail, whether there are differences with the minimum regime established in the Capital Companies Act (LS C) for adopting corporat te agreements.
+- B.1 Indicate and, if applicable, detail, whether there are differences with the minimum regime established in the Capital Companies Act (Ley de Sociedades de Capital (LSC)) with respect to the quorum for constituting the General Shareholders' Meeting. - Yes 🗆 No X - B.2 Indicate and, if applicable, detail, whether there are differences with the minimum regime established in the Capital Companies Act (LSC) for adopting corporate agreements.

-Describe how it differs from the regime provided in the LSC.

-Reinforced majority other than that established in Article 201.2 LSC for the cases of 194.1 LSC Other reinforced majority cases Established % by the entity for adopting agreements

-Describe the differences